 Scan your computer with the Microsoft Safety Scanner to find out if you have malware installed on your computer.

-Install Microsoft Security Essentials.
+If you are using an old version of Windows (Windows 7, Vista or XP), Install Microsoft Security Essentials.
 (Microsoft Security Essentials is a free program.
 If someone calls you to install this product and then charge you for it, this is also a scam.)

 Note: In Windows 8, Windows Defender replaces Microsoft Security Essentials.
 Windows Defender runs in the background and notifies you when you need to take specific action.
 However, you can use it anytime to scan for malware if your computer isn’t working properly or you clicked a suspicious link online or in an email message.